 The applicant has contended the proposed subdivision is consistent with all objectives applicable to the land's current 'Rural' zoning classification in LPS4.
 Whilst most objectives appear capable of being satisfied, the applicant has failed to recognise that if the subdivision is ultimately approved by the WAPC, there is significant scope for a new single house to be lawfully constructed on proposed Lot 12 without the need for Council's development approval given such use is listed in the Zoning Table of LPS4 as being permitted on any land classified 'Rural' zone and the exemption to the need for development approval afforded by Schedule A of LPS4 (i.e. Supplemental provisions to the Deemed Provisions).
 As such, the applicant's suggestion the proposed subdivision will not lead to the introduction of a new sensitive land use is not technically correct (i.e. a new single house is classified as a sensitive land use).
-This also raises questions regarding the applicant's claim the proposal is therefore exempt from the provisions and requirements of State Planning Policy 3.7 as it applies specifically to Planning in Bushfire Prone Areas.
+This also raises questions regarding the applicant's claim the proposed subdivision will not result in any increase to the number of residents on the land and the proposal is therefore exempt from the provisions and requirements of State Planning Policy 3.7 as it applies specifically to Planning in Bushfire Prone Areas.
 It is expected the WAPC will consider these issues when assessing and finally determining the subdivision application.